jugnutoken/Jenkins-CI-CD-With-GitHub-Integration/README.md

 <p>* When we make changes to our code and save them on GitHub, this system automatically starts building our code.
 It checks if everything works together smoothly, catching any problems early on before they become big issues. </p>

 <h2>Continuous Delivery (CD):</h2>
-<p>* Enable automated deployment of applications to different environments (e.g., development, sstaging, production) based on predefined criteria.</p>
-<p>* Implement blue-green deployments or canary releases too minimize downtime and risk during updates.</p>
+<p>* This system automatically sends our code to different places, like testing or the live website, based on rules we've set.
+It helps us update our apps smoothly without causing downtime or breaking things for our users. </p>

 <h2>GitHub Integration:</h2>
-<p>* Utilize GitHub webhooks to trigger Jenkins builds on code commits or pull requests.</p>
-<p>* Integrate Jenkins with GitHub Actions, enabling the use of GitHub Actions workflows within the CI/CD pipeline.</p>
+<p>* We use a feature in GitHub called "webhooks" to tell Jenkins to start building our code whenever we make changes or suggest them (called pull requests).
+Also, we connect Jenkins with GitHub Actions, so we can use GitHub's own tools to manage our code building and deploying process. </p>

 <h2>Pipeline as Code:</h2>
 <p>* Define and manage CI/CD pipelines using Jenkinsfile, allowing version control    and easy replication across projects.</p>